piekarsky/Short-Term-Electricity-Price-Forecasting-at-the-Polish-Day-Ahead-Market/README.md

 from differences in energy demand in different seasons of the year, which makes that energy demand is higher in winter and lower in winter summer months.
 Electricity prices within the weekly cycle varies with energy demand on weekdays and weekends.
-In Figure below showing the weekly course of electricity prices under the 1st fixing, there are visible differences in the level of energy prices on Saturdays and Sundays compared to other days of the week, where the course of electricity prices is similar.
+In the figure below showing the weekly course of electricity prices under the 1st fixing, there are visible differences in the level of energy prices on Saturdays and Sundays compared to other days of the week, where the course of electricity prices is similar.
 <img width="740" height="420" src = img/fig_7.png/>

-The daily volatility of electricity prices is influenced by the increased demand for energy, which occurs between 6 am and 9 pm and translates into a higher price of energy in this time (figure below).
+The daily volatility of electricity prices is influenced by the increased demand for energy, which occurs between 6 am and 9 pm and translates into a higher price of electricity in this time (figure below).
 Short-term fluctuations in electricity prices can result from weather factors that determine the scale of energy production in renewable energy sources.
 <img width="740" height="420" src = img/fig_8.png/>